HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 Jira's RESTlike Interface
 --------------------------------------
 * Access Jira over HTTP using the Jira REST APIs
-    * Is the API is 100% RESTful?
+    * Is the API 100% RESTful?
 I have no clue.
 * REST = representational state transfer
     * architectural style described by Roy Fielding in 2000
     * REST internet buzz word
-        * A lot of APIs claim RESTful but technically aren't
+        * A lot of APIs claim to be RESTful but technically aren't
         * Its not SOAP so its REST
 * Let's not offend anyone and call it RESTlike